DelphiPackageManager/DPM/GettingStarted.md

 ### Creating packages

-Create a dspec file - see the dspec files in the ThirdParty folder or the github projects linked above for examples.
+Create a dspec file - see the dspec files in the github projects linked above for examples.
 The docs are out a bit of date so use the source if you need a reference (Source\Core\Spec).
-I will endeavor to update the docs over the next week or two.
-If you get stuck just email me or create a github issue.
+If you get stuck just create a github issue.

 To generate the packages you need to run

 `dpm pack My.Package.dspec -o=c:\mypackagefolder`